Basarabeasca District: Culture

-The district operates 8 cultural units, two museums, three bands, holding the title of the band model, public libraries – 14.
-Monastery "St. Nicholas".
+The district operates 8 cultural units, 2 museums, three bands, holding the title of the band model, 14 public libraries and the Monastery "St. Nicholas".

 Health

 The district of Basarabeasca currently provides: a district hospital, a center of family doctors (which staffed by four doctors in the practice of family medicine), four general health centers, an emergency medical facility, two dental surgeries, and six pharmacies.